Do I need an appointment to visit Special Collections and Archives?

-Rotating exhibits utilizing materials from Special Collections and Archives are offered in the Dunbar Library on an ongoing basis.
-Exhibitions are open to the public during the Libraries’ regular hours and are listed on our news page.
+Exhibits utilizing materials from Special Collections and Archives are installed on a rotating basis throughout the Dunbar Library multiple times per year.
+Exhibitions are open to the public during the Libraries' regular hours.
+News and information about our exhibits can be found on our Out of the Box blog.
 Additionally, Special Collections and Archives maintains online exhibits as well.

 How do you decide what Collections you take?

 Special Collections & Archives has a Collection Policy which defines what subjects we are documenting.
 If a collection falls outside of our Collection Policy, we make every effort to suggest appropriate institutions who may accept the donation.
 For information on how a collection is arranged and described once it arrives in the archives, please see our Processing Manual.
 The manual walks through the steps of processing from deciding an arrangement to writing the finding aid.
 As with most archives, there is often a delay between when material is donated and when it is available to the public for research to allow for processing and organizing of the materials.
-The list of our currently unprocessed materials includes both new collections and additions to collections that are in line for processing.
+To inquire about our currently unprocessed materials, please feel free to contact us.

 3640 Colonel Glenn Highway, Dayton, Ohio 45435.
 Phone: (937) 775-2525